 Our Cruise to Iceland and Greenland leaves from Amsterdam.
 Given the vagaries of Alaska weather and our desire to avoid jet lag on the cruise we arrived in Amsterdam with four nights and three days to acclimatize.
 Amsterdam is … Continue reading Amsterdam Thoughts

 Valkenburg is perhaps the most unique, and possibly the most interesting, Christmas Market in Europe.
 I have been back to this market in The Netherlands three times now.
 The first two times with our friends Dave and Carol Lam.
 (The … Continue reading Valkenburg Christmas Market, 2014

 Our friends Dave and Carol Lam took us to Baarle when we were working in the Balkans.
 We wondered about the possibility of ever being able to draw borders that reflected ethnic realities.
 Dave said he had something he wanted to show us, the municipality of Baarle in Belgium, or is it the Netherlands?
 The map of Europe has many geographic anomalies.
-But one of the … Continue reading Soft Borders, Belgium and the Netherlands at Baarle.
+But one of the strangest borders runs through Baarle.
+The town is divided between the countries, Baarle-Nassau is Dutch and Baarle-Hertog is Belgian.
+The dividing line is anything but straight, or rational.
+The border was set in the Treaty … Continue reading Soft Borders, Belgium and the Netherlands at Baarle.

 “God made the earth, the Dutch made Holland.”
 But they didn’t need an environmental impact statement.
-During my day long layover in Amsterdam my friend Dave Lam drove up from Brussels and we went to visit two old (you could say former) Dutch fishing villages, Marken and Volendam.
-Eighty years ago both towns sat on salt water, the Zuiderzee, a 60 mile long inlet from … Continue reading When the Sea Goes Away, Marken and Volendam, Netherlands.
+During my day long layover in Amsterdam my friend Dave Lam drove up from Brussels and we went to visit two old (you could … Continue reading When the Sea Goes Away, Marken and Volendam, Netherlands.